udoprog/dotfiles/README.md

 I use a simple build-system which initially only depends on Make and Bash.

 The first step is to install system dependencies (listen in `packages/<distro>`).
-After this, all configuration files are run through [`m4tpl`](/bin/m4tpl), which is a custom templating engine written in python3.
+After this, all configuration files are run through [`render`](/bin/render), which runs the templates through pystache.

 You must manually populate a `secrets.yml` file, which contains passwords or other sensitive information.